corrode/corrode.github.io/content/drafts/async/index.md

 ### Isolate Async Code

-If you _really_ need async, consider isolating your async code from the rest of your application.
+If async is truly indispensable, consider isolating your async code from the rest of your application.

 Keep your domain logic synchronous and only use async for I/O and external services.
 Following these guidelines will make your code [more